Police Didn’t Read Miranda Rights

 Constitutional Defenses Apply to the DMV

-One of the main issues at the DMV hearing is was there a lawful detention that is did the police have a lawful reason to pull you over or contact you.
+One of the main issues at a DMV hearing is – was there a lawful detention?
+That is, did the police have a lawful reason to pull you over or contact you.
 If you can show that there was not a lawful detention, you can win the DMV hearing and your driving privilege will be reinstated.
 You challenge the lawfulness of the stop directly at the DMV hearing with case law, testimony, and evidence.
-In contrast to court, where you challenge the lawfulness of the detention with a 1538.5 motion to suppress the evidence.
-The same Constitutional defenses that work in court work in the DMV hearing.
+This is in contrast to court, where you challenge the lawfulness of the detention with a 1538.5 motion to suppress the evidence.
+The same Constitutional defenses that work in court, work in the DMV hearing.

 The Police Lacked Justification to stop you

 Police officers cannot pull you over arbitrarily.
-An officer can only pull you over in one of three circumstances a 911 call, reasonable suspicion of DUI driving, and violation of a vehicle code section.
+An officer can only pull you over in one of three circumstances: a 911 call, reasonable suspicion of DUI driving, and/or violation of a vehicle code section.
 If there is a Constitutional violation and the officer pulled you over illegally, you can file a motion to suppress in court to get the evidence thrown out.